daddyawesome/book/README.md

 ### Building the book

-If you'd like to develop on and build the Daddy Awesome and Data Science book, you should:
+If you'd like to develop on and build the DaddyAwesome book, you should:

 - Clone this repository and run
 - Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
-- (Recommended) Remove the existing `Daddy Awesome and Data Science/_build/` directory
+- (Recommended) Remove the existing `DaddyAwesome/_build/` directory
-- Run `jupyter-book build Daddy Awesome and Data Science/`
+- Run `jupyter-book build DaddyAwesome/`

-A fully-rendered HTML version of the book will be built in `Daddy Awesome and Data Science/_build/html/`.
+A fully-rendered HTML version of the book will be built in `DaddyAwesome/_build/html/`.

 ### Hosting the book